 Tauqir Zia also assured him that if he wanted to remain linked with the sport, the Pakistan Cricket Board would be pleased to offer him coaching assignments.
-Saeed, however, made it clear that while he would like to work as a batting coach at the National Cricket Academy in Lahore and assist groom young openers.
+Saeed, however, made it clear that he would like to work as a batting coach at the National Cricket Academy in Lahore and assist in grooming young openers.
 However, I would like to do this independently and without interference from anyone.

 You can’t find better bowling coaches than Wasim Akram or Waqar Younis.
 Both are wonderful bowlers.
-To me Wasim Akram is the complete bowler compared to any other bowler.
+To me, Wasim Akram is a complete bowler compared to any other bowler.
 Saeed said he was also open to any good television commentary offers.
 In the past, Star Sports had made some offers but due to my other commitments, I could not accept the offer.
 But now after retirement, I intend to start some business and keep in touch with cricket through coaching and commentary assignments.
 I would love to pass my experience to the youngster.

 Saeed held a press conference to announce that he had decided to call it a day.
 This is a rare happening in Pakistan where the rule for players is to either fade out or be forced out.
 I didn’t want to follow that example.
 I want to go out with pride and respect.
-I felt, this is the right time to go out when people feel I can play for one or two more years,” Saeed Anwar said.
+I felt this is the right time to go out when people feel I can play for one or two more years,” Saeed Anwar said.

 He minced no words in stating that the selectors’ decision to ignore him had left him disheartened.
 “No cricketer likes to leave the game, which he served from his ambitions.
-It’s extremely hard to live without the distinction and fortune.
+It’s extremely hard to live without distinction and fortune.
 But in my heart, I am convinced I have done the right thing.
 Yes, I do feel I could have played more for a few years, but Allah had destined me to play just that much.
 He said there was no chance of him making a comeback if called by the selectors.

-When I start my cricket, I have always followed Imran Khan as my idol player.
+When I start my cricket, I always followed Imran Khan as my idol player.
 Because he was so authoritative in the game, as he was a wonderful captain.
 He has fantastic charisma.
 I just love the way he serves Pakistan.
 He won 27 Man of the Match awards, and every time Pakistan won the match.
 This article was written in 2003 in a daily newspaper.
 Saeed Anwar on Wikipedia.